Sylvi Listhaug: Migration policy

-The proposal also included procedures which would allow detaining migrants who submit “obviously groundless asylum claims” for up to 72 hours, in order to prevent them from evading deportation.
-Speaking to state broadcaster NRK, Sylvi Listhaug said: “We can see that unfounded asylum seekers disappear while the police are processing their applications.
+The proposal also included procedures which would allow detaining migrants who submit "obviously groundless asylum claims" for up to 72 hours, in order to prevent them from evading deportation.
+Speaking to state broadcaster NRK, Sylvi Listhaug said: "We can see that unfounded asylum seekers disappear while the police are processing their applications.
 This will prohibit them from running off and eventually getting involved in criminal activity.
-Now we will know where we have them, get their applications processed and then return them.”
+Now we will know where we have them, get their applications processed and then return them".
 Minister Listhaug added that 90 out of 537 asylum seekers processed under the 48-hour procedure in 2015 disappeared, and that the locations of ninety percent of those still remain unknown to authorities.
 The proposals also would expand the ability of law enforcement agencies to store and acquire biometric information such as fingerprints, in order to determine whether an asylum applicant may present a security threat.

-In Listhaug's response to the parliament's rejection of her proposals for stricter migration policies, she stated: “This is primarily a shame for the Norwegian nation.
-We need a sustainable policy that safeguards the Norwegian welfare model.
-The level of immigration to Norway will be a decisive factor in this.”
-Shortly after, Sylvi Listhaug traveled to Canada in order to learn more about the Canadian private sponsorship program for refugees.

-Speaking to reporters from Ynet in 2017, Listhaug told reporters that she believes fewer illegal immigrants are coming to Norway due to the fact that Norway deports undocumented migrants back to their country of origin.
-As immigration minister, Listhaug went on a trip visiting three countries in East Africa with the goal of implementing new return agreements.
-In advance of the trip, Listhaug told reporters: “Return policy is highly prioritized in Norway, so it will be natural for us to ensure that people who are not entitled to stay in Norway can be returned to the countries from which they come from.”

-Sweden's Migration Minister Heléne Fritzon canceled a meeting due to be held with Sylvi Listhaug in August 2017, claiming that Listhaug spread an “inaccurate image of Sweden.”
-Listhaug said in an interview with Verdens Gang that “parallel societies have developed in more than 60 places in Sweden”, calling them “no-go zones”, while insisting that there are conditions of lawlessness in some areas with large quantities of people with immigrant backgrounds.
+Sweden's Migration Minister Heléne Fritzon canceled a meeting due to be held with Sylvi Listhaug in August 2017, claiming that Listhaug spread an "inaccurate image of Sweden".
+Listhaug had said in an interview with Verdens Gang that "parallel societies have developed in more than 60 places in Sweden", calling them "no-go zones", while insisting that there are conditions of lawlessness in some areas with large quantities of people with immigrant backgrounds.